JoyceLi-Xilinx/AWS-Convolution-Lab/RunOnHardware.md

 1. You learned how to set an OpenCL API command queue to execute out-of-order for improved performance.
 1. You enabled your kernel to run on multiple CUs.
 1. You used the HLS dataflow directive, and explored how it affected your application.
-1. You ran the optimized application on the Alveo accelerator card to see the actual performance gains.
+1. You ran the optimized application on the AWS F1 VU9P card to see the actual performance gains.
+1. You get familiar with running accelerated applications on AWS F1 FPGA instance.

 </br>
 <hr/>